Virtual Technology Fair

 iPhone iOS 15 Accessibility

-This September, iOS 15 by Apple was released to iPhones everywhere.
+Download a recording of the iPhone iOS 15 Accessibility presentation here (MP4 Format).
+Presentation Description: This September, iOS 15 by Apple was released to iPhones everywhere.
 With every major software update from Apple comes a whole host of new software features and functions designed to help all users get more out of their Apple devices.
 For blind and visually impaired Apple customers, iOS 15 has refreshed its suite of iPhone accessibility options.
 Join Nick Corbett, the Carroll Center for the Blind’s own Technology Instructor, for a dive into what’s new, what’s glitchy, and his recommendations for iOS 15.
 You’ll learn specifically about accessibility changes that affect people with display enhancement, text-to-Speech (TTS), and screen reader needs.
+Please reference the iOS 15 Accessibility handout here.

 Tips and Tricks for Windows Screen Reader Users